wireshark/wireshark/plugins/epan/falco_events/README.md

-# Falco Bridge
+# Falco Events

 This plugin is a bridge between [Falco plugins](https://github.com/falcosecurity/plugins/) and Wireshark, so that Falco plugins can be used as dissectors.
 It requires [libsinsp and libscap](https://github.com/falcosecurity/libs/).

-## Building the Falco Bridge plugin
+## Building the Falco Events plugin

 1. Download and compile [libsinsp and libscap](https://github.com/falcosecurity/libs/).
    You will probably want to pass `-DMINIMAL_BUILD=ON -DCREATE_TEST_TARGETS=OFF` to cmake.